-Speaking to Out, the actress talked about how in her youth she was voted "Most Bizarre" and "Most Likely to Be Arrested."
-Embellishing on her desire to shock at such a young age, she admitted to having a relationship with a girl, "for a long time when I was in high school."
+Speaking to Out, the actress tells how in her youth she was voted "Most Bizarre" and "Most Likely to Be Arrested."
+Embellishing on her desire to shock at such a young age, she admits to having a relationship with a girl, "for a long time when I was in high school."

-Elsewhere in the interview, Anderson downplayed other same sex relationships she had.
-"If I had thought I was 100-percent gay, would it have been a different experience for me?"
-She continued, “Would it have been a bigger deal if shame had been attached to it and all those things that become huge life-altering issues for youngsters in that situation?
+Elsewhere in the interview, Anderson downplays other same sex relationships she had.
+"If I had thought I was 100 percent gay, would it have been a different experience for me?"
+She continues, "Would it have been a bigger deal if shame had been attached to it and all those things that become huge life-altering issues for youngsters in that situation?
 It's possible that my attitude around it came, on some level, from knowing that I still liked boys."

 Gillian Anderson will star as Miss Havisham in an upcoming adaptation of Charles Dickens' Great Expectations which will air on PBS April 1.